abhishek1605/news-application-react-native/README.md

 ## Live Demo

-You can view a live demo of our application hosted on GitHub pages [here](https://your-username.github.io/your-repo-name/).
+You can view a live demo of our application hosted on GitHub pages [here](https://abhishek1605.github.io/news-application-react-native/).

-Note: Requests from the browser are not allowed on the Developer plan, except from localhost. therefore you will see something went wrong screen.
+Note: Requests from the browser are not allowed on the Developer plan, except from localhost. therefore run the application through your local machine in order to experience the whole application.